Diversity factor: Diversity factor in heat networks

 In the heat networks design the coincidence factor is often called a diversity factor (CIBSE guidance, DS 439).
 So, in the context of hot water systems the diversity factor is always less than 1.
 For space heating, for more than 40 dwellings the factor levels out to approximately 0.62.
 For domestic hot water at 40 dwellings it is slightly below 0.1 and keeps decreasing further with additional connections.

 Diversity

 The unofficial term diversity, as distinguished from diversity factor, refers to the percent of time available that a machine, piece of equipment, or facility has its maximum or nominal load or demand; a 70% diversity means that the device in question operates at its nominal or maximum load level 70% of the time that it is connected and turned on.

 Diversified load and diversification factor

 The diversified load is the total expected power, or "load", to be drawn during a peak period by a device or system of devices.
-The diversified load is the combination of each device's full load capacity, utilization factor, diversity factor, demand factor, and the load factor.
+The maximum system load is the combination of each device's full load capacity, utilization factor, diversity factor, demand factor, and the load factor.
 This process is referred to as load diversification.
 The diversification factor is then defined as: